SirJimmothy/videoplayer/README.md

 data-title="Video Title" | Title of the video.
 Appears at the top of the player data-autofocus="true" | Whether to automatically focus the video, allowing keyboard shortcuts to be used immediately data-autoplay="true" | Whether to automatically play the video upon page load.
-If the site is not trusted for autoplay, the video is muted and a second autoplay request sent
+If the site is not trusted for autoplay, the video is muted and a second autoplay request sent data-bgcolor="#000000" | The background colour of the wrapper.
+Defaults to transparent

 ## Customisation: